Risk Management Tools & Resources

 • Using behavioral or relaxation techniques to reduce patient anxiety (e.g., the show–tell–do technique)

-• Introducing distractions to help divert the patient's attention (e.g., pleasant background music and short breaks from treatment)
+• Introducing distractions to help divert patients’ attention (e.g., pleasant background music and short breaks from treatment)

-• Offering environmental accommodations (e.g., lowering or raising the temperature in the operatory to the patient's liking or providing the patient with a blanket)
+• Offering environmental accommodations (e.g., lowering or raising the temperature in the operatory or providing a blanket for comfort)2

-Even with the utilization of these strategies and techniques, some patients might still suffer from medical or dental treatment phobia.
-For patients who are extremely anxious or fearful, a referral to a mental health professional for evaluation and treatment might be beneficial.
+Even with the utilization of these strategies and techniques, some patients might still suffer from phobia of medical or dental treatment.
+For patients who are extremely fearful or anxious, a referral to a mental health professional for evaluation and treatment might be beneficial.

 Endnotes